-Would you like to know how to sustain a lifetime of happiness with your partner?
+Would you like to know the 20 hands down rock solid tips to have a happy relationship with your partner?

-One of the most common concerns I hear from couples that I work with in relationship counselling or marriage therapy is ‘Now that we’ve rebuilt our trust, improved our communication and become so much closer, what can we do to make sure we don’t fall back into our old relationship habits?’ or ‘Now that we’ve found happiness, how can we keep it?’
+One of the most common concerns I hear from couples that I work with in relationship counselling or marriage therapy is ‘Since we’ve rebuilt our trust, improved our communication and become so much closer, what can we do to make sure we don’t fall back into our old relationship habits?’ or ‘Now that we’ve found relationship happiness, how can we keep it?’